-- 4.1 Section 3 of the Canon establishes Te Kotahitanga as a Standing Commission of the General Synod / te Hīnota Whānui. - 4.2 The overarching responsibility of Te Kotahitanga is defined by section 3.11 of the Canon which states:

-"Te Kotahitanga shall be responsible for exercising oversight of theological education, ministry training and formation, and other education and training relevant to advancing the mission and ministry of the Church, whether residential, regional or distance, and for facilitating the resourcing of such education and training"
+- 4.1 Section 3 of the Canon establishes Te Kotahitanga as a Standing Commission of the General Synod / te Hīnota Whānui. - 4.2 The overarching responsibility of Te Kotahitanga is defined by section 3.11 of the Canon which states: - "Te Kotahitanga shall be responsible for exercising oversight of theological education, ministry training and formation, and other education and training relevant to advancing the mission and ministry of the Church, whether residential, regional or distance, and for facilitating the resourcing of such education and training" - 4.3 The detailed duties and powers of Te Kotahitanga are further defined in section 3.11 in sub-paragraphs (a) through (p).
+In relation to the determination of funding from the Trust, these duties include: - Facilitate the coordination of the strategic plans of the three Tikanga for theological education, ministry training, and other education. - Ensure that strategic shifts in direction in theological education, ministry training, and other education are understood by the Tikanga. - Ensure that funding structures and policies for education are responsive to the declared strategic planning objectives of the Tikanga.

-- 4.3 The detailed duties and powers of Te Kotahitanga are further defined in section 3.11 in sub-paragraphs (a) through (p).
-In relation to the determination of funding from the Trust, these duties include: - Facilitate the coordination of the strategic plans of the three Tikanga for theological education, ministry training, and other education. - Ensure that strategic shifts in direction in theological education, ministry training, and other education are understood by the Tikanga. - Ensure that funding structures and policies for education are responsive to the declared strategic planning objectives of the Tikanga. - Advise the St John's College Trust Board regarding the disbursement of College Funds and Scholarship and to make recommendations to the said Board regarding the proportion of available income from the Trusts to be allocated. - Advise the St John's College Trust Board so as to enable it to disburse funds to institutions, programmes and individuals for work which is consistent with the planning objectives of each Tikanga. - Make recommendations for the distribution of funds from the St John's College Trusts that are equitably balanced between distance, regional and residential education and training and between the three Tikanga. - Endeavour to ensure equitable access by those receiving eduction to the widest possible range of educational resources

-4.4 By virtue of the Canon, Te Kotahitanga has an equally important role in considering the funding applications received by the Trust and advising and making recommendations to the Trust in respect to these applications.
+- Advise the St John's College Trust Board regarding the disbursement of College Funds and Scholarship and to make recommendations to the said Board regarding the proportion of available income from the Trusts to be allocated. - Advise the St John's College Trust Board so as to enable it to disburse funds to institutions, programmes and individuals for work which is consistent with the planning objectives of each Tikanga. - Make recommendations for the distribution of funds from the St John's College Trusts that are equitably balanced between distance, regional and residential education and training and between the three Tikanga. - Endeavour to ensure equitable access by those receiving eduction to the widest possible range of educational resources - 4.4 By virtue of the Canon, Te Kotahitanga has an equally important role in considering the funding applications received by the Trust and advising and making recommendations to the Trust in respect to these applications. - 4.5 Importantly, the Trust is unable to make distributions in respect to sections 3(1)(c) and Section 7 without having received the advice of Te Kotahitanga to do so.